-Delisious Studios Entry Criteria: N/A This is a cor npulsory subject Religious Studies Торіс Descriptor Assessments Sacred Heart Reformation and Beyond Describe a significant development within a religious tradition.
-Assessments will be based Certificate Understanding the Gospel Story Describe the purpose of a sacred text within a religious tradition. on a combination of exams, 11RST Conscience, Morality and Values Describe the application of the key ethical principle (s) of a religious tradition to an issue. assignments and common tests HOD: Mr Aidan Kavanagh Conference (2010) and is a full ac ws the New Zealand National Religious Education Curriculum Statement as determined by the ademic course Sacred Heart Certificate will have two periods from different subjects, to ensure their Religiou Where does this course lead?
+Religious Studies Entry Criteria: N/A This is a compulsory subject Торіс Descriptor Assessments Sacred Heart Our Global Church Describe a significant development within a religious tradition.
+Assessments will be based Certificate Understanding the Gospel Story Describe the purpose of a sacred text within a religious tradition. on a combination of exams, 11RST Conscience, Morality and Values Describe the application of the key ethical principle (s) of a religious tradition to an issue. assignments and common tests HOD: Mr Aidan Kavanagh You will learn: The Religious Studies course follows the New Zealand National Religious Education Curriculum Statement as determined by the New Zealand Catholic Bishops' Conference (2010) and is a full academic course Students who study six subjects at Sacred Heart Certificate will have two periods from different subjects, to ensure their Religious Education course is covered Where does this course lead?
 To Religious Studies in Years 12 and 13.

-Delisions Studios Entry Criteria: N/A This is a compulsory subject Religious Studies Level 2 AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 12RST 90823 Religions of The World and Loss, Death, Grief and Dying Explain the significance of a key belief within two Religious traditions.
+Religious Studies Level 2 Entry Criteria: Entry Criteria: N/A This is a compulsory subject AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 12RST 90823 Religions of The World and Loss, Death, Grief and Dying Explain the significance of a key belief within two Religious traditions.
 2 6 HOD: Mr Aidan Kavanagh 91724 Biblical Studies Explain a significant theme in a sacred text within a religious tradition.
 2 6 90822 Social Justice Explain how a contemporary social action derives from the ethical principles of a religious tradition.
-2 6 Conference • The course i • Retreats are s Studies course follows the New Zealand National Religious Education Curriculum Statement a (2010) and is a full academic course s assessed through Achievement Standards.
-Course assessments are subject to change run at class level, throughout the year, with opportunities for students to participate in the Euch days of the Church are also celebrated Catholic Bishops' his course lead? udies in Year 13.
+2 6 Conference (• The course is • Retreats are s Studies course follows the New Zealand National Religious Education Curriculum Statement a (2010) and is a full academic course s assessed through Achievement Standards.
+Course assessments are subject to change run at class level, throughout the year, with opportunities for students to participate in the Euch days of the Church are also celebrated Catholic Bishops' iis course lead? udies in Year 13.

-Delisione Chudice Entry Criteria: N/A This is a compulsory subject Religious Studies Level 3 AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 13RST 90826 Ethics Analyse the response of a religious tradition to a contemporary ethical issue.
+Religious Studies Level 3 13RST Entry Criteria: N/A This is a compulsory subject AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 13RST 90826 Ethics Analyse the response of a religious tradition to a contemporary ethical issue.
 3 6 HOD: Mr Aidan Kavanagh 91725 Jesus the Christ Analyse the meanings in a sacred text within a religious tradition.
 3 6 90827 Finding Meaning Analyse the key beliefs of a religious tradition and a secular world view in relation to ultimate questions.
 3 6 Conference • The course i s Education course follows the New Zealand National Religious Education Curriculum Statement (2010) and is a full academic course s assessed through Achievement Standards.
 Course assessments are subject to change days of the Church are also celebrated as determir ned by the New Zealar nd Catholic Bishops'